Are Eggs Good If They Sink Or Float In Water

 Expert Opinions

-Experts in food science and safety emphasize that while the float test can be a useful tool, it should not be the sole determinant of egg freshness.
+Experts in food science and safety point out that while the float test can be a useful tool, it should not be the sole determinant of egg freshness.
 A combination of methods, including checking the sell-by date, observing the egg's appearance, and using your sense of smell, provides a more comprehensive assessment.

 Tips and Expert Advice